If, like many Charlotte area families, you’re thinking about going to Myrtle Beach for Spring Break, we have some information to help you.

 by Joey of Myrtle Beach on the Cheap

-Come on down to Myrtle Beach for your summer vacation!
+Come on down to Myrtle Beach for your Spring Break!
 We’ve got plenty of FREE and inexpensive things for the family to do.

 Let’s start by stating the obvious.
 Going to the beach!
 After all, that’s why most families visit Myrtle Beach.
 The Grand Strand has 60 miles of beautiful beaches, and they’re all free.